MathijsTak/AI-Creator/README.md

 - To change the default save folder and the dataset you can either edit the settings.json or inside the application under Settings and then Other Settings.

 ## Conclusion
 We made a functioning AI that can predict heart failure.
 However, the AI is very basic and only uses 10 different variables in its calculations.
 When we take a look at the results of the experiments we've done, it becomes clear that even though we change some input values the average stays roughly the same.
 When we change the hidden layers we see that larger hidden layers improve the average result but with this method, it takes longer to create a model.
-It doesn't improve the average result as well, only by a small margin.
+It also doesn't greatly improve the average result, only by a small margin.
 It is interesting to see that height and weight are not improving the results.
-This isn't weird because in this dataset we also have cholesterol.
-Which is a known factor of causing heart failure.
-The AI does NOT replace a doctor at all.
+But when you think about it, it isn't weird.
+Because in the dataset we used there is a value cholestorol, height and weight aren't important anymore.
+Cholestorol is also a known factor of causing heart failure.
+A note: the AI does NOT replace a doctor at all.
 If you think you may be at risk for heart failure, go see a doctor.

 ## Reflection
 The process of this project went very smoothly.
 Although we ran into a couple of issues.
 Firstly, bugs, we experienced lots of them. (more in detail explanation further down)